Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 EnforcementLocal Law Enforcement

-Applies to drone surveillance conducted outside a private place where victim has reasonable expectation of privacy.
+Applies to drone surveillance conducted while trespassing in location where person has reasonable expectation of privacy.

 Aggravated criminal surveillance for sexual gratification (Ala.
 Code § 13A-11-32.1)